 Teamwork is at the heart of this industry and you’ll have plenty of opportunity for team-based study to help prepare you for the world of work.
-Whether your specific interest is in modelling, rigging and VFX work, lighting and texturing, or 3D animation, you’ll be perfectly poised to enter this rapidly expanding and exciting digital sector.
-Our Computer Animation and Visual Effects degree also provides the option of of spending an extra year expanding your horizons by working on a placement in industry.
+You’ll be perfectly poised to enter this rapidly expanding and exciting digital sector.
+Our Computer Animation and Visual Effects degree also provides the option of spending an extra year expanding your horizons by working on a placement in industry.

 Study a degree designed together with industry, equipping you with the range of skills and strengths that employers demand.

-Take the four-year sandwich route and you’ll spend your third year on industrial placement, boosting your employment prospects as a graduate.
+Take the four-year placement route and you’ll spend your third year in industry, boosting your employment prospects as a graduate.

 Experience what it's like to work as part of a professional team finding solutions to complex problems via group projects.

-Get involved with extracurricular work to further apply your skills, for example, hackathons, gaming events and the Students’ Union computing society.
+Get involved with extracurricular work to further apply your skills, such as hackathons, gaming events and the Students’ Union computing society.

-Our excellent facilities include teaching laboratories equipped with high-specification PCs and Apple Macs with specialist, industry-standard software running and advanced graphics workstations.
+Our excellent facilities include teaching laboratories equipped with high-specification PCs with specialist, industry-standard software and advanced graphics workstations.

 We have a games lab equipped with gaming chairs, keyboards and mice used for our eSports events, an animation lab with a green-screen area and a user experience lab with an eye-tracking system.